brettmillerb/brettmillerb.github.io/_posts/2021/11/2021-11-16-git-add-patch.md

  create mode 100644 _posts/2021/11/2021-11-16-git-add-patch.md
 ```

-You'll notice that running `git status` again will still show the file still has untracked changes
+You'll notice that running `git status` again will still show the file still has untracked changes which is the remaining `hunk` that we didn't add to the index.

 ```bash
 ❯❯ git status